wilsonliaows/docs/formulas.md

 For more information on Ruby's ternary syntax, check out this [article](http://www.w3resource.com/ruby/ruby-ternary-operator.php).

-# Null, nil, clear, and skip
+# Working with Null values

 ## Clear